-Title: Transitional aid measure: Improving food security and disaster risk management to enhance resilience in Afar
+Title: Transitional aid measure: Improving food security and disaster risk management to enhance resilience in Afar, Ethiopia

 Overall term: 2016 to 2021

-The project is part of the programme Strengthening Drought Resilience in Arid and Semi-Arid Lowlands of Ethiopia.
-It operates in eight districts – or woredas – in Afar and focuses on three different areas of activity:
+The Transitional Aid Measure: Improving Food Security and Disaster Risk Management to Enhance Resilience in Afar (IFTAR) project is part of the programme for Strengthening Drought Resilience in Arid and Semi-Arid Lowlands of Ethiopia (SDR-ASAL).
+It operates in eight woredas (districts) of Afar and focuses on three fields of activity:

-- Water and hygiene: The project aims to enhance people’s access to water, while improving the water quality by introducing collective filter systems.
-In addition to the construction measures, campaigns to raise awareness of the importance of clean water and hygiene establish the basis for the safer use of food.
+- Water and Hygiene: IFTAR aims to improve access to water as well as water quality by introducing collective filter systems.
+Campaigns to raise awareness of the importance of clean water and hygiene supplement the construction measures and encourage safer food preparation, storage and utilisation.

-- Food and nutrition security: By creating and managing community nurseries and tree protection zones, and by promoting the sale of local products (fruit from trees, forage grasses, meat etc.), the project aims to improve access to food and animal fodder, and increase their availability.
-It is also working to improve the use of food by providing information and training on nutrition and care practices.
+- Food and Nutrition Security: IFTAR aims to improve access to food and fodder by creating and managing tree nurseries and tree protection zones, as well as by promoting the sale of local products such as fruit from trees, forage grasses and meat.
+The project also aims to improve food utilisation by providing information and training on nutrition and care practices.

-- Disaster risk management: As well as advising the regional Disaster Preparedness and Prevention Committee, the project is helping with efforts to put in place better protections against problems such as drought, floods and livestock disease, through radio-based warning systems and recommendations for action.
+- Disaster Risk Management: In addition to advising the regional Disaster Preparedness and Prevention Committee (DPPC), the project helps to ensure that the population is better protected against drought, flood, livestock disease and other threats through radio-based warnings and recommendations for action.